 Deer, squirrels, raccoons, rabbits, and other animal pests can wreck a garden in no time.
 To make matters worse, they have good memories.
 Once they’ve eaten up the lettuce in May, they’ll come back for beans in June, tomatoes in July, and corn in August.
 There are plenty of sprays, granules, and traps for sale at garden centers and home improvement stores, but they require regular application to work consistently.
 Unlike repellents and traps, electric garden fencing holds promise as a lasting animal pest deterrent.

 An electric fence system creates a psychological barrier that keeps uninvited animals out.
 The animal touches the fence, receives a shock, and learns that this is a “dangerous” area.
 It quickly becomes trained to stay away from the fence.
-The pulsating low voltage current that flows through the fence is not deadly to humans or animals, but the shock is an effective, uncomfortable surprise.
-If you’re thinking about installing a new electric garden fence, read on to learn more.
+The pulsating low-voltage current that flows through the fence is not deadly to humans or animals, but the shock is an effective, uncomfortable surprise.
+If you’re thinking about installing a new electric fence for the garden, read on to learn more.

 Just a few simple components make up the electric fence system: a fence charger (also known as an “energizer” or “fence controller”), fence wire, fence posts and insulators, a ground rod, and connection wires.
 The charger converts electricity from a power source into a high voltage (2,000 to 10,000 volts), very low amperage (about 0.12 amps) pulse.
 It releases the pulse, also known as the “shock,” onto an isolated fence line about once per second.